computational-neuroimaging-lab/college-life-study/participant-info/index.md

 ## At-home saliva preparation (morning of V2)
 At the end of V1, we gave you a tube for saliva collection.
 We'd like you to self-administer your saliva collection at home the morning of V2.
 Here are some important reminders:

-- collect saliva immediately after you wake up (before brushing teeth)
+- collect saliva immediately after you wake up (before brushing teeth, showering, etc.)
 - avoid eating or drinking before sample collection

 See below for a video demonstration: